 What if I would like some additional information about the property?

-If you have any specific questions about a property you should contact the Voids & Allocations Team please do not approach the current residents of the property direct.
+If you have any specific questions about a property you should contact the Lettings Team please do not approach the current residents of the property direct.
 Top

 Through our 24hr automated telephone service on 0300 777 1370

 These properties are available on a first come first served basis, there is no need to place a bid, just contact us to express your interest.
 You will need to be on the councils Housing Register, and all offers are subject to affordability checks.
-If you are interested contact the Voids & Allocations Team on Tel: 01695 585276.
+If you are interested contact the Lettings Team on Tel: 01695 585276.
 Top

 An Available Now property will have been advertised for bidding via Homefinder, and either received no bids or where refusals have resulted in an empty shortlist.
 Before designating as ‘available now’ the property will have been made available for bidding to all applicants who would be eligible for the property type eg a 3 bed house would have been made open to all applicants eligible for 2 or 3 bed houses.
 Top

 How many properties can I express an interest in?